 Step 2.
 Combine Multiple Google Drive Accounts

-1. Click the My Storage tab, then tap on the Add Combined Cloud position.
+1. Click the Storage tab, then tap on the Add Combined Cloud position.

 2. Modify the name for combined cloud, tick all the Google Drive accounts, and click Next.

-3. Determine the order for the cloud drives, and click OK.
+3. Determine the order for the cloud drives, and click Combine.

 Now, your Google Drive storage space has been increased successfully, and you could backup computer files to the combined Google cloud storage space easily with CBackup.